What is SEO

 We will now look at each type of SEO in the app, introduce what they are, best practices and general knowledge.

-They are the keywords of that specific blog in which you want Narrative Publish to focus on, as these words will be used to give you suggestions for how to do your SEO.
+The keyphrase should be made of keywords specific to your blog post.
+Narrative Publish will focus on these words and they'll be used to give you suggestions for how to do your SEO.

-We suggest using 3-5 focus keywords that describe a broad sense of the blog.
+We suggest using 3-5 focus keywords that describe a broad sense of the blog (not a specific image or a section).
 This is so that Narrative Publish can suggest feedback based on your keywords.
 The rest of the feedback in the inspector panel is based off of this.

 Less than 3 is probably too broad, for example,